MonoScyron/pixiv-scripts/README.md

 Adds shortkeys to use while browsing works.
 - Links the "like" and "bookmark" button to alt-ctrl-s (Private bookmark), automatically redirects to edit the bookmark
 - Links "like" only to ctrl-s

+## Show Alt on Hover
+Adds the alt of works as a tooltip to their previews.